 These won’t include your personal opinion on the product, but rather a more factual description of the product or company.
-Think of these more as straight-out advertisements.
+Think of these as straight-out advertisements.

-Again, it’s extremely important that you clearly disclose that the post is sponsored, and that it may not reflect your own opinions on the product.
+Again, it’s extremely important that you clearly disclose that the post is sponsored and that it may not reflect your own opinions on the product.

 When you first set up your blog, you may have had dreams of quitting your day job and blogging full time.
 Well, if there’s one strategy that’s most likely to make this a reality, it’s this one!

-As you establish yourself as an expert in your field or niche, your audience will want to learn more and more from you.
+As you establish yourself as an expert in your niche, your audience will want to learn more and more from you.
 Package up your knowledge and expertise into digital products and promote them on your site, on social media and via your email list.